dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 We need a small JSON APIs and Sinatra will do the job.

 <b>Acceptance specs => which checks the behavior of the application as a whole.
-(It makes me think like a smoke check for the core flow.)</b>
+By the end of the chapter, we’ll have the skeleton of a live app and a spec to test it (It makes me think like a smoke check for the core flow.)</b>

-Also, we used a "outside-in development" which means start woking at outermost layer (the user interface or network protoco) and work your way inward to the classes and methods that contain the logic.
+Also, we used a "outside-in development" which means start working at outermost layer (the HTTP request/response cycle) and work your way inward to the classes and methods that contain the logic.

 Create a directory and add `bundler`